numpy/numpy.org/NA-overview.rst

 * What values are computed when doing element-wise ufuncs.
 * What values are computed when doing reductions.
-* Whether the storage for an element gets overwritten when assigning MISSING.
+* Whether the storage for an element gets overwritten when marking that value missing.
-* Whether computations resulting in NaN automatically turn into a missing value.
+* Whether computations resulting in NaN automatically treat in the same way as a missing value.
 * Whether one interacts with missing values using a placeholder object (e.g. called "NA" or "masked"), or through a separate boolean array.
 * Whether there is such a thing as an array object that cannot hold